 In FY 2014, \$100,000 was budgeted to support minority achievement extracurricular programs in high schools.
 High school principals applied for funds, and allocations were based on need and the ability of schools to support the program.
 The programs provide ongoing support for groups of minority students outside of the student day.
-The amount budgeted for FY 2017 is \$114,889 more than the FY 2016 budgeted amount.
+The amount budgeted for FY 2017 is \$346,336 more than the FY 2016 budgeted amount of \$133,431.
 The FY 2017 budget includes a strategic priority enhancement of \$82,295 for the Minority Achievement University Partnerships that will link students with local Historically Black Colleges and Universities supporting a focus on pathways to college predicated on building positively reinforcing relationships with adults.
 The partnership will focus on students interested in pursuing a career or degree in one of the STEM fields and will include college-level coursework, mentoring, and support with the college application process.
-This program's budget includes \$30,000 for part-time salaries and \$30,000 for other instructional costs to support the Minority Achievement University Partnership enhancement.
-An additional \$10,000 for instructional materials is included in the High School Core Program budget and \$10,000 in the Student Transportation Program budget.
+This program budget has \$62,295 for this enhancement to support part time salaries.
+The High School Core Instructional Program budget and the After-School Programs budget each have \$10,000 to support this enhancement.
+In addition, FY 2017 budget also includes a strategic priority enhancement of \$246,448 to increase support for academic programs to close the achievement gap for African-American, Latino, and economically disadvantaged students, expand STEP programs to four additional sites, and increase minority achievement extra-curricular programs.
+This program's budget includes \$231,448 for part-time salaries.
+The High School Core Instructional Program budget includes \$15,000 for other instructional costs to support this enhancement.

-• Bridge Plan for Academic Validation (BPAV) Program - .850 FTE, \$253,469 The BPAV program is an alternative way for students to demonstrate their understanding of the core concepts of the High School Assessments (HSA) related courses.
+• Bridge Plan for Academic Validation (BPAV) Program - .850 FTE, \$250,212

+The BPAV program is an alternative way for students to demonstrate their understanding of the core concepts of the High School Assessments (HSA) related courses.
 This program may be an option for students who are having difficulty passing one or more of the HSAs which is a prerequisite for high school graduation.
-The amount budgeted for FY 2017 is

-\$16,779 less than the FY 2016 budgeted amount.
+The amount budgeted for FY 2017 is \$20,036 less than the FY 2016 budgeted amount of \$270,248 and .850 FTE positions.
 There are no significant program changes.

-• High School Intervention Program - 1.5 FTE, \$1,306,027
+• High School Intervention Program - 1.5 FTE, \$1,314,500

 The High School Intervention Program provides school-based staffing that allows high schools to offer individualized extended-day programming for students.
 The home school identifies the needs of its students and provides replacement credit, and/or credit recovery options.
-The amount budgeted for FY 2017 is \$1,841 more than the FY 2016 budgeted amount.
+The amount budgeted for FY 2017 is \$10,314 more than the FY 2016 budgeted amount of \$1,304,186 and 1.5 FTE positions.
 There are no significant program changes.